UniSiegenWiNeMe/opendash-docs/guides/using-the-cli/data-adapter.md

 An instance of open.DASH can have one or more data adapters.

-Data adapters are Angular Services, for more information check out the official documentation about Angular Services.
+Data adapters are Angular Services, for more information about Angular Services, check out the official documentation.

+In open.DASH they are used to normalize data provision by external web services to a format readable for open.DASH.

+It especially must be able to receive all items, you have data for and respective time-based value data.

+After getting the adapter to work, you will already be able to see your items in open.DASH and use predefined visualizations.

 ## Example